jazzband/django-constance/docs/index.rst

 Fire up your ``admin`` and you should see a new app called ``Constance`` with ``THE_ANSWER`` in the ``Config`` pseudo model.

-By default changing the settings via the admin is only allowed for super users.
+By default, changing the settings via the admin is only allowed for superusers.
-But in case you want to use the admin's ability to implement custom authorization checks, feel free to set the :setting:`CONSTANCE_SUPERUSER_ONLY` setting to ``False`` and give the users or user groups access to the ``constance.change_config`` permission.
+To change this, feel free to set the :setting:`CONSTANCE_SUPERUSER_ONLY` setting to ``False`` and give users or user groups access to the ``constance.change_config`` permission.

 .. figure:: screenshot1.png